 Pan-African Coalition in Geneva Launched the Global Justice Taskforce on Reparations and Adopted the Landmark Geneva Declaration Reparative Justice

-A Ginevra, una coalizione panafricana ha annunciato la creazione di un gruppo di lavoro dedicato alle riparazioni e ha adottato la Dichiarazione di Ginevra sulla Giustizia Riparativa.
-Leader continentali e della diaspora hanno chiesto un'azione globale coordinata per trasformare il riconoscimento delle ingiustizie storiche da parte delle Nazioni Unite in strumenti concreti di riparazione.
-La comunicazione ufficiale sottolinea l’obiettivo di tradurre l’apprezzamento internazionale in misure pratiche.
+Una coalizione panafricana ha avviato a Ginevra una task force dedicata alle riparazioni e ha adottato la Dichiarazione di Ginevra sulla giustizia riparativa.
+I leader continentali e della diaspora hanno chiesto un’azione globale coordinata per trasformare il riconoscimento delle Nazioni Unite di schiavitù e colonialismo in strumenti concreti di riparazione.
+La riunione si è concentrata sulla definizione di approcci pratici e sui passi necessari per affrontare le conseguenze storiche di questi fenomeni.

-COMUNICATO STAMPA – CONTENUTO PROMOZIONALE Continental and diaspora leaders call on coordinated global action to translate UN recognition of slavery and colonialism into concrete reparative frameworks.
-GENEVA, May 6, 2026 PRNewswire — The Pan-African Progressive Front (PPF), in strategic alliance with the Ligue Panafricaine–UMOJA (LP-U) and the Université Populaire Africaine en Suisse (UPAF), has officially concluded the Geneva Forum on Reparative Justice & Colonial Accountability.
-This summit culminated in the formal establishment of the PPF-D Justice Taskforce and the unanimous adoption of the Geneva Declaration on Reparative Justice, the 12-Month Advocacy Calendar and the Reparations Advocacy Manual & Toolkit.🔗 Leggi su Corrieretoscano.it
+- Continental and diaspora leaders call on coordinated global action to translate UN recognition of slavery and colonialism into concrete reparative frameworks.
+GENEVA, May 6, 2026 PRNewswire -- The Pan-African Progressive Front (PPF), in strategic alliance with the Ligue Panafricaine–UMOJA (LP-U) and the Université Populaire Africaine en Suisse (UPAF), has officially concluded the Geneva Forum on Reparative Justice & Colonial Accountability.
+This summit culminated in the formal establishment of the PPF-D Justice Taskforce and the unanimous adoption of the Geneva Declaration on Reparative Justice, the 12-Month Advocacy Calendar and the Reparations Advocacy Manual & Toolkit.🔗 Leggi su Iltempo.it

 Notizie correlate